 Mr President, how would you rate your visit to Serbia and recent talks with Serbian officials?

 – I felt at home in Serbia and was personally convinced that this is a beautiful and European country.
 Our political relations are developing positively, our trade exchange over the past year exceeded a billion Euros, tourist flows have steadily increased, while there is good cooperation between the two countries in the spheres of defence, internal affairs and migration.

-Many things connect us, we work together successfully on a number of large-scale projects in the areas of connectivity, which I think is of great importance to the future and the security of both of our countries.
-Connectivity, which was one of the priorities of the Bulgarian EU Presidency, does not, however, just mean building infrastructure and transport projects, but also education and contacts between young people.
+Many things connect us; we work together successfully on many large-scale projects in the areas of connectivity, which I think is of great importance to the future and the security of both of our countries.
+Connectivity, which was one of the priorities of the Bulgarian EU Presidency, does not, however, mean only building infrastructure and transport projects, but also education and contacts between young people.

 That is why, during my visit to Serbia, members of the Bulgarian delegation discussed a wide range of issues, with their Serbian counterparts the two rectors of Sofia and Belgrade universities signed a Memorandum of Cooperation.
 It was a pleasure for me to visit, together with President Vučić, an exhibition in Belgrade called “Applied Nostalgia”, organised by the Ministry of European Integration in Serbia and the Embassy of Bulgaria in Belgrade, which traditionally marks the end of the rotating Presidency of the Council of the EU.
 Anyone who has seen it can understand how close our capitals – Sofia and Belgrade – really are.